Thinking it over with baby

 Copyright © Linguapress.

-First published in 1997 in Spectrum magazine.
+First published in Spectrum magazine.

 Do not copy this document to any other website